davidAlvaBro/webpage_for_comsum/content/data-description.md

 ---

 # **Dataset**
 As mentioned earlier we use two datasets for our investigation.
-The first is the [Goodreads Dataset](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home) dataset were [TODO CITE](#) have collected users Goodreads shelves (which book they own).
+The first is the [Goodreads Dataset](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home) dataset were [TODO CITE](#) have collected users Goodreads shelves (which books they own).
 We use the two datasets *Goodreads_books* and *goodreads_interactions*, which we will call *Book Shelves* and *Book Interactions* respectively.
 The former contains data about the 2.36 million books, while the later contains 876,145 users shelves. <br>
 Because this first dataset does not contain descriptions of the books, we found the [Goodbooks](https://github.com/malcolmosh/goodbooks-10k-extended/blob/master/README.md) dataset, that contains book descriptions of 10 thousind books.
 We call this dataset *Book Descriptions*.<br>
 <br>
 [TODO considerations of biases](#)